Made with a rich tomato base, fresh vegetables, and tender pasta, Slow Cooker Minestrone is an easy, healthy soup perfect for any day of the week.

-From the rich broth, to fresh vegetables, to the hearty pasta, it is a light, yet filling soup that is easy to prepare, especially when made in the slow cooker.
+From the rich broth to fresh vegetables, to the hearty pasta, Minestrone is a light, yet filling soup that is easy to prepare, especially when made in the slow cooker.

-- Put broth, diced tomatoes, tomato sauce, red beans, zucchini, carrots, green beans, and diced cabbage in the slow cooker.
+- In a large slow cooker, mix together the broth, diced tomatoes, tomato sauce, beans, zucchini, carrots, and green beans with the seasonings.

-- Place lid on slow cooker and cook on high for 4 hours or low for 8 hours.
+- Place the lid on the slow cooker and cook on high for 4 hours or low for 8 hours.

-- Turn slow cooker to high and add elbow noodles to minestrone and cook for an additional 20-30 minutes.
+- Turn the slow cooker to high and add elbow noodles to the soup and cook for an additional 20-30 minutes.

 - Serve with freshly grated Parmesan cheese if desired.